 I’m not saying that chemo didn’t work for you if it did.
 Nor am I recommending you skip traditional oncology if you get a difficult cancer diagnosis.
 Doing what is right for your body is all that matters, and you are the only one who gets to decide.
 Lots of people have opinions, but the truth is no one can take this journey for you and you get to decide how, when, where, what, and whom.
 If you do accept traditional therapies, my experience suggests an integrative approach with rockstar nutritional advice can make a huge difference in tolerating and optimizing the outcomes of such imperfect traditional treatments.
 Integrative support gave me a surprisingly high quality of life, even in the midst of the onslaught.

 I’ve also tried many other healing modalities recently and through the years, many of which I continue to use therapeutically.
 Here’s a partial list: healing prayer, walking in nature, grounding, castor oil packs, getting plenty of sleep, saunas, coffee enemas, cranial-sacral therapy, cranial osteopathic manipulation (helpful for putting abdominal organs back in place after major surgery), laughter, meditation, EMDR, EFT/tapping, and rebounding.
 And yes, I do enjoy a warm bath!
 All of those means of self-care have a place but did not move the needle on my cancer markers as much as the 8 targeted therapies listed above.
 Part of the challenge in this work is to prioritize because there’s only so much we can do.
 I’ve also tried juice fasts, eating vegan, and eating paleo over the years…I wish those worked for my body, but they didn’t.
-In hindsight, mold toxicity and detoxification gene variants made those options more challenging than healing.
-You have to find what fits your body.
+In hindsight, mold toxicity and detoxification gene variants made those options more challenging than healing for me when I practiced them.
+You have to find what fits your body now.
 The right partners will work collaboratively to bio-individualize your healing rather than promoting dogma.

 I’m not going to pretend any of this is simple or easy.
 It’s not, yet.
 It’s experimental.
 It takes time, discipline, and emotional fortitude.
+Sometimes aggressive cancers need more, like chemo.
 The traditional cancer researchers are not saving us, but that’s okay.
 At some point, enough courageous and entrepreneurial researchers, docs…and even patients willing to experiment and share…will be out there, connecting with each other and communicating about what really works, in line with the divine design of our bodies and the planet.

 Then and only then, we will finally win the war on cancer.